-- Signed, Sealed, Delivered: How gratitude letters create connection, community, and joy
+- Signed, Sealed, Delivered: How gratitude letters create connection, resilience, and joy

-- Midlife Mixtape: Thriving in “the years between being hip and breaking one”
+- 8 Ways to Thrive During “the years between being hip and breaking one”

 Want Nancy to speak at your virtual or IRL conference, event, workplace seminar, or retreat?
 Email firstname.lastname@example.org for more detailed information on speaking topics, fees, and schedule.